Andrea Ghidone: Escándalosas

 On 4 September 2012, the actress-dancer was confirmed as a lead figure in Barbieri's musical named Escandalosas (initially being named travestísima and then Escándalosa) for 2012-13 summer theatrical season.
 The revue is led by Moria Casán and Carmen Barbieri.
 Many artist were rumored to act in the magazine, like: Aníbal Pachano, Beto César, Adabel Guerrero, Andrea Estévez, Claudia Albertario, Virginia Gallardo, Stefanía & Victoria Xipolitakis, Federico Bal, Marina Calabró, Mariana Jacazzio, Julián Labruna, Lorena Liggi, Cristian U and Soledad Cescato.
 The magazine was scheduled to debut on 3 December in the Atlas theater of Mar del Plata, in Avenue Luro.
 Produced and directed by Carmen Barbieri, Carlos Moreno and Javier Faroni.
 Finally the musical company decided to rush the theatre show's debut to 1 December with the cast being Carmen Barbieri & Moria Casán, Ghidone, Beto César, twin sisters Vicky & Stefi Xipolitakis, Mariana Jacazzio, Federico Bal, Lorena Liggi, Soledad Cescato and Julián Labruna.
 The revue was nominated for six awards: Best Costumes (Gaby Girl's), Best Artistic Production (Javier Faroni), Female Revelation (Gisela Lepio), Male Revelation (Martín Sipicki) and Best Female Comedian (Carmen Barbieri & Moria Casán).
 They won three awards: Best Artistic Production (Javier Faroni), Male Revelation (Martín Sipicki) and a special recognition award as a revue show.
 The musical is planned to run until 2015, Barbieri and Casán have already made it official and signed.

 This would be Ghidone's last season in a theatrical magazine.

 Accident

-On 6 January of 2013 Ghidone, while performing one of her acrobatic dance numbers, "The Asiatic Number", she fell from her rings at a height of seven to eight feet.
+On 6 January 2013, while performing one of her acrobatic dance numbers, "The Asiatic Number", Ghidone fell from her rings at a height of seven to eight feet.
 She was seen by a doctor backstage and was sent to the hospital at the close of her number, where many test were made.

-on 22 January Ghidone re-debuted in the magazine after her recovery and continues performing the acrobatic number.
+On 22 January Ghidone re-debuted in the magazine after her recovery and continues performing the acrobatic number.
 Her numbers were being covered by fellow vedette, Lorena Liggi.